namdz911/fina367-spring2020-unl/readme.md

 - Some Notes:
     - You can adjust the speed of the video to your liking (the **`Setting`** button on the lower right corner of the videos).
     - Some videos will contain nagivation within themselves.
+    - Before watching in-class example's walkthroughs, I suggest you read and try to at least think about the problem.

 - Next Office Hour: **`Tuesday 04/07 at 3:30-4:30 US.
 Central Time`**.
 Click **[HERE](https://unl.zoom.us/j/499542538)** to join the meeting on Zoom!